core-unit-bioinformatics/workflow-smk-ont-basecalling-correction/README.md

 - ONT sequencing data for the samples that should be basecalled and corrected.
 - Comma-separated samplesheet containing sample ID and path to the sequencing data.
-- (Dorado basecalling and correction models fitting your type of data.)
+- Dorado, as well as it's basecalling and correction models fitting your type of data.
 - More details in [the workflow documentation](docs/README.md).

 ## Produced output data

+- To pod5 converted sequencing data (if fast5 data was provided)
 - Basecalled sequencing data.
 - Corrected sequencing data.
 - More details in [the workflow documentation](docs/README.md).